MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/service-goals-manual-connected.md

 1. In the **Current** or **Target** field, select **Connect to data**.

-1. In the dialog, select the report with the data that you want to track.
+1. In the dialog, search for the report with the data that you want to track, select it > **Next**.

     :::image type="content" source="media/service-goals-manual-connected/power-bi-goals-select-report.png" alt-text="Select the report that contains the data value you want to connect to.":::